Philippine Research Reactor-1: History

-The PNRI with the help of the International Atomic Energy Agency setup a new subcritical reactor with zero-power configuration, the Subcritical Assembly for Training, Education, and Research (SATER) facility.
+The PNRI with the help of the International Atomic Energy Agency set up a new subcritical reactor with zero-power configuration, the Subcritical Assembly for Training, Education, and Research (SATER) facility.
 The SATER project was conceptualized in 2014, but actual work on it only began in 2017.
 After 34 years of the PRR-1 being left unused, the commissioning process of the SATER began when it was loaded with 44 nuclear rods on June 20, 2022.
 SATER is meant as a training reactor for research reactor operators, regulators and users.
 The SATER is expected to be fully operational by 2023.